robmuh/robmuh.github.com/_posts/2014-01-15-hey-jekyll-guys-um-your-site.markdown

 that's not it.
-I'm still very new to Jekyll, which in this case may be a good and a bad thing: good because I'm looking at the documenation on the main jekyllrb.com web site a lot more than most of you other Jekyll/Ruby pros; good because I was very recently [RTFMed on GitHub][github] that all sites have to be on the `gh-pages` branch; bad because I may not be aware of some special magic that might be happening (or should be) to make `site/docs` on
+I'm still very new to Jekyll, which in this case may be a good and a bad thing: good because I'm looking at the documenation on the main jekyllrb.com web site a lot more than most of the other Jekyll/Ruby pros; good because I very recently [RTFMed on GitHub][github] that all sites have to be on the `gh-pages` branch; bad because I may not be aware of some special magic that might be happening (or should be) to make `site/docs` on